cferdinandi/smooth-scroll/README.md

 <hr>

 ### Want to learn how to write your own vanilla JS plugins?
-Check out my ["Vanilla JS Pocket Guides series"](https://gomakethings.com/guides/) and level-up as a web developer. 🚀
+Check out my [Vanilla JS Pocket Guides series](https://gomakethings.com/guides/) and level-up as a web developer. 🚀

 <hr>